luontola/jumi/actors.md

 Hello World from pool-1-thread-1
 </pre>

-For some explanations and more information, see [the examples package](https://github.com/orfjackal/jumi/tree/master/jumi-actors/src/test/java/fi/jumi/actors/examples).
+For some explanations and more information, see [the user guide](https://github.com/orfjackal/jumi/wiki/Actors-User-Guide) and [examples](https://github.com/orfjackal/jumi/tree/master/jumi-actors/src/test/java/fi/jumi/actors/examples).
 You may also [browse the Javadocs](api/jumi-actors/).

 Features